68thandMaine/CSharp_CodeReview2/ReadMe.md

 ### Installing

-In it's current state this program is meant to prove test methods.
-To run this file open the folder in the terminal and navigate to the WordCounter.Test subdirectory.
-Once inside, run ``` dotnet test ``` in the console to observe if the test methods pass or fail.
+To run this file open a terminal window and navigate to the WordCounter.Solution folder.
+Navigate to the WordCounter subdirectory and run the command ``` mono Program.exe ``` to run the program.

 ## Running the tests

+Test methods and methods in the production code are commented out as they have all been refactored into one method.
+To observe the functioning tests you need to uncomment out the test methods in the WordCounter.Test.cs file and the corresponding methods in the WordCounter.cs file.

 Navigate to the WordCounter.Test subdirectory, run ``` dotnet test ``` in the console to observe if the test methods pass or fail.